jphager2/newsletter/README.md

 ## Usage

 Create a `source.json` file in `newsletters/YYYY-MM-DD/` directory.
-See previous newsletters for examples.
+See examples directory.

 Then build the email with `build`: